-As a general rule, Article 3 (8) of the Income Tax Act no. 90/2003 (the ITA) provides that any interest received from Iceland (outbound payments), such as the interests payable according to the Notes, by any person or entity residing outside of Iceland is taxable income in Iceland.
+As a general rule, Article 3 (8) of the Income Tax Act No. 90/2003 (the ITA) provides that any interest received from Iceland (outbound payments), such as the interest payable under the Notes, by any person or entity residing outside of Iceland is taxable income in Iceland.
 According to Article 70 (8) of the ITA, the current tax rate on taxable income under Article 3 (8) is (a) 10 per cent. for individuals (only applicable to interest income exceeding the annual amount of ISK 125,000.00); and (b) 10 per cent. for legal entities.

 From the general rule of Article 3 (8) of the ITA, there are certain exemptions listed in the provision, e.g. if an applicable double taxation treaty states otherwise.
-Also, according to Article 3 (8), cf. Article 3 (3) of Regulation no. 630/2013, the Bank is not required by Icelandic law to deduct or withhold tax from interest payments on notes or bonds that are issued by a financial institution, in its own name, registered with a securities depository in 1) a member state of the OECD, 2) a member state of the European Economic Area (EEA), 3) a member state of The European Free Trade Association (EFTA), or 4) the Faroe Islands, and do not constitute business covered by Articles 13. b - 13. n of Act No. 87/1992 on Foreign Exchange, as amended (which contain some restrictions on cross-border capital movements since Iceland is under foreign exchange restrictions subject to Icelandic law).
+Also, according to Article 3 (8), cf. Article 3 (3) of Regulation no. 630/2013, the Bank is not required by Icelandic law to deduct or withhold tax from interest payments on notes or bonds that are issued by a financial institution, in its own name, registered with a securities depository in 1) a member state of the OECD, 2) a member state of the EEA, 3) a member state of The European Free Trade Association (EFTA), or 4) the Faroe Islands, and which do not constitute business covered by Articles 13. b - 13. n of Act No. 87/1992 on Foreign Exchange, as amended (which contain some restrictions on cross-border capital movements since Iceland is under foreign exchange restrictions subject to Icelandic law).
+In 2015, the ITA was amended by Amendment Act No. 107/2015 to provide for an exemption from the general rule for payments of interest on notes or bonds issued in connection with a composition agreement or by financial institutions which are subject to winding-up proceedings or a composition process.
 The Bank has obtained confirmation from the Directorate of Internal Revenue in Iceland (the RSK) that the Programme is within the scope of the exemption contained in paragraph 3 of Article 3 (8) of the ITA, although an exemption will need to be applied for in respect of each Tranche of Notes.
 Accordingly, the Bank will, based on this confirmation, register any Notes issued under the Programme with the RSK and request that the RSK provide a certificate confirming that the relevant Notes are exempt from such taxation.

-In the absence of an applicable exemption, the Bank will be making the relevant withholding at source in accordance with the provisions of Regulation no. 630/2013, on the taxation and withholding of interest to non-Icelandic tax residents subject to limited tax liability (as based on Article 3 (8) of the ITA and Article 41 of the Act no. 45/1987 on Withholding of Public Levies at Source).
+In the absence of an applicable exemption, the Bank will be making the relevant withholding at source in accordance with the provisions of Regulation no. 630/2013, on the taxation and withholding of interest to non-Icelandic tax residents subject to limited tax liability (as based on Article 3 (8) of the ITA and Article 41 of the Act No. 45/1987 on Withholding of Public Levies at Source).
 Condition 6 provides for payment by the Bank of the necessary additional amounts in such circumstances to cover any resulting amounts deducted or withheld.